toringer/home-assistant-sporet/README.md

 - Check if the token has expired
 - Regenerate a new token from sporet.no

-### Segment Not Found Error
+### Route Not Found Error

-- Verify the segment ID exists in the specified slope
+- Verify the slope ID exists on sporet.no
 - Check the slope ID is correct
-- Make a manual API call to verify the segment exists
+- Make a manual API call to verify the route exists

 ### Enable Debug Logging